NessaAz/newssite-flask-ip2/README.md

 - Launch your terminal and paste: `git clone https://github.com/NessaAz/newssite-flask-ip2.git
 - Open the project with your preferred IDE and run the following command in the terminal: `pip install -r requirements.txt`
 - Go to [NewsApi](https://newsapi.org/) and generate an API Key for your application
-- create a file named `start.py` in the root of your application and change it's permissions: `chmod a+x start.py`
+- create a file named `start.sh` in the root of your application.
 - Create two variables in the start.sh file:
     >>> `export NEWS_API_KEY='your apikey'`
     >>> `export SECRET_KEY='your secret key'`